Skip to content

 ]

-OAuth provider IDs are exposed through /api/oauth/{provider}/connect, /api/oauth/{provider}/authorize, /api/oauth/{provider}/callback, /api/oauth/{provider}/status, and /api/oauth/{provider}/disconnect.
+OAuth provider IDs are exposed through /api/oauth/{provider}/connect, /api/oauth/{provider}/authorize, /api/oauth/{provider}/callback, /api/oauth/{provider}/status, /api/oauth/{provider}/disconnect, and the authenticated GET/POST /api/oauth/{provider}/reset confirmation flow.
 Dashboard flows normally call connect and use the returned provider authorization URL.
 Conversation flows should show the browser-openable authorize URL, because that URL first authenticates the MindRoom user and then redirects to the external provider.
 Conversation-issued links include an opaque connect token so the callback can verify the requester before storing scoped credentials.
 The connect token is also bound to the runtime requester, and redemption fails unless the authenticated dashboard user resolves to that requester.
 The callback stores tokens under credential_service using the resolved requester and agent execution scope, including private user and user_agent scopes.
+Every OAuth token credential_service must end with _oauth so core can enforce primary-runtime isolation and reject worker grants without loading plugin code.
 If the tool also has editable dashboard settings, declare tool_config_service and store those settings separately through the normal credentials API.
 Set pkce_code_challenge_method="S256" when the upstream OAuth provider requires PKCE.
 MindRoom stores the verifier in pending state and passes it as the fifth argument to custom token_exchanger callbacks.
 For example, an Acme Drive provider can store OAuth tokens in acme_drive_oauth while the acme_drive tool settings document contains only options such as file-size limits or capability toggles.
 Tokens and client secrets must never be written to config.yaml, prompt files, logs, or tool responses.

 OAuth-backed tools should set setup_type=SetupType.OAUTH and auth_provider="<provider_id>" in @register_tool_with_metadata.
 When credentials are missing, return a concise instruction containing a browser-openable URL built with mindroom.oauth.build_oauth_connect_instruction(provider, runtime_paths, worker_target=...).
 The user can complete OAuth and retry the same tool request.